DFHack/dfhack/docs/Compile.rst

 Building/installing from the Visual Studio IDE:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After running the CMake generate script you will have a new folder called VC2010.
+After running the CMake generate script you will have a new folder called VC2015
+or VC2015_32, depending on the architecture you specified.
+Open the file
-Open the file ``dfhack.sln`` inside that folder.
-If you have multiple versions of
+``dfhack.sln`` inside that folder.
+If you have multiple versions of Visual
-Visual Studio installed, make sure you open with Visual Studio 2010.
+Studio installed, make sure you open with Visual Studio 2015.

 The first thing you must then do is change the build type.
 It defaults to Debug,
 but this cannot be used on Windows.
 Debug is not binary-compatible with DF.